New Battlefront Foundation

-The New Battlefront Foundation is a non-profit organization whose mission is to aid veterans of the United States Armed Forces in their transition from military to civilian life.
+The New Battlefront Foundation (NBF) is a nonprofit organization whose mission is to aid veterans of the United States Armed Forces in their transition from military to civilian life.
 The New Battlefront Foundation (NWB) was "founded and operated by a disabled combat veteran" in order to "provide help navigating some of the troubles faced during a veteran's 'new battle' found upon returning home."

 History

 The New Battlefront Foundation was founded in 2010 by Ryan Cleckner, a current law student and former United States Army Ranger, Sniper, and combat veteran dedicated to raising veterans' issues awareness who was featured as one of the "Dozen Who Make a Difference" by the Connecticut Law Tribune.

 Services

 The New Battlefront Foundation serves as a source for veterans to receive help and for volunteers to help provide the assistance needed.
 The United States Department of Veterans Affairs provides support to veterans and is overseen by the United States Senate Committee on Veterans' Affairs.
 Veterans may receive assistance from the NBF in 3 main resource areas, Education, Employment, and Healthcare.